 Have I confused authority with personal infallibility and divine inspiration, and so made authority an excuse for a autocracy?

-surrounded myself with mediocrity, toadies and lick spittles, and done
+Have I deliberately surrounded myself with mediocrity, toadies and lick spittles, and done my

 Have I shown abnormal care to safeguard the humility of brilliant subjects who might put me in the shade?